Cardiac cath lab nurse salary: $96,500 median in 2026

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

-Cardiac cath lab nurses earn a median of $96,600 per year ($46/hour) according to Salary.com’s May 2026 data — roughly on par with the general RN median, but with significant earning potential from mandatory call compensation that most salary surveys don’t capture.
+Cardiac cath lab nurses earn a median of $96,500 per year ($46.39/hour) according to Salary.com’s August 2026 data – roughly on par with the general RN median of $97,550, but with significant earning potential from mandatory call compensation that most salary surveys don’t capture.
 California, DC, Massachusetts, and coastal states consistently pay above $100,000, while Mississippi, Arkansas, and West Virginia sit below $90,000.
-Travel cath lab RNs earn substantially more: a national average of $2,705/week ($140,660 annualized), with top states like Delaware and Oregon exceeding $3,200/week.
+Travel cath lab RNs earn substantially more: a national average of $2,696/week, which annualizes to roughly $134,800 at 50 weeks worked, with several states averaging above $3,000/week.

 At a glance: